What's it about?

 Workforce is the biggest challenge facing the NHS

-Our population is ageing, an increasing number of people live with multiple health conditions and health inequality is growing.
-As a result, the NHS is treating more patients than ever before.
-But the supply of doctors, nurses and other clinicians has not kept up with rising patient demand.
+Our population is ageing, more people are living with multiple health conditions and health inequality is growing.
+The NHS is treating more patients than ever before, but the supply of doctors and other healthcare staff has not kept up with rising patient demand.

-The results of the RCP’s latest annual census found that 59% of UK consultant physicians reported having at least one vacant consultant post in their department and 62% reported daily or weekly trainee rota gaps when on acute duty over the past year.
+The RCP’s 2023 UK consultant physician census found that 59% of UK consultant physicians reported having at least one vacant consultant post in their department and 62% reported daily or weekly trainee rota gaps when on acute duty over the past year.
 Too few staff means it takes longer for patients to get the right care.
-It also has an impact on existing staff – according to the 2023 RCP census, almost a fifth (18%) of consultant physicians said they almost never feel in control of their workload and 33% said they worked excessive hours.
+It also has an impact on existing staff – according to the 2023 RCP census, 33% said they worked excessive hours.

-We need more doctors as part of a wider expansion of the health and care workforce and to retain more of the hardworking staff we already have.
-In the 2023 consultant physician census, 47% reported decreased enjoyment in their job over the last year.
+We need to train more doctors and retain more of the hardworking staff we already have.
 Retention must be a priority, including by creating more flexible and supportive working environments, with time off for significant life events, getting rotas in good time, improved IT equipment, access to affordable and flexible childcare and time for research and teaching.
 There are things we can do: our 2022 RCP view on the NHS workforce set out a range of short and medium-term solutions to make a difference now and according to the RCP 2023 census, improved IT systems, reduced clinical workload and an increased workforce are the top 3 things that would make the biggest difference to job satisfaction.

 What is the RCP doing?

-The RCP first made the call to double medical school places in 2018, and throughout 2021 and 2022 was instrumental in bringing together over 100 health and care organisations to campaign for independent staffing projections.
+The RCP first called to double medical school places in 2018, and throughout 2021 and 2022 was instrumental in bringing together over 100 health and care organisations to campaign for independently verified projections of the staff needed now and in the future.

 The RCP welcomed the NHS Long Term Workforce Plan (LTWP) as an important first step towards a sustainably staffed NHS.
-We particularly welcomed the announcement of an expansion of medical school places and postgraduate training places, as well as a commitment to workforce planning based on independently verified projections that will be refreshed every two years.
+We particularly welcomed the announcement of an expansion of medical school places and postgraduate training places, as well as a commitment to publishing independently verified projections every two years.